Imoustak/Dockerventure/Taming_the_Docker_beast-Dockerventure_Part_2/README.md

 ## Build an image from a Dockerfile

 In order to build our Dockerfile and produce an image that can be used to create a containerized version of our app, we need to execute the `docker build` command.
-The docker build command requires just a path to use in order to set the build context if keep the default name `Dockerfile`.
-If we choose to pick a custom Dockerfile name it can be specified with the `-f` flag.
+The docker build command requires just a path in order to set the `build context`, the directory where to build from.
+That is enough if we use the default name `Dockerfile` for our build files.
+If we choose to pick a custom Dockerfile name, we can specify this with the `-f` flag.
 We can also specify a custom tag and a repository at which to save the new image with the `-t` flag.

 In order to build our image we have to run this command from the directory where our `Dockerfile1` lives.